-Through the 2021-22 Budget, the Australian Government invested \$487.2 million to establish the Head to Health Centre and satellite network of community-based adult mental health services delivered by multidisciplinary teams who will provide holistic, collaborative care.

-This includes funding for eight new Head to Health Centres, 24 satellites embedded into existing primary care settings and ongoing funding for the initial eight sites announced as part of the 2019-20 Budget.
-The announcement also included funding for a central intake and assessment phone service that promotes consistent triage and enables warm transfer and referral to the most appropriate services, including Head to Health centres and satellites.
+Through the 2021-22 Budget, the Australian Government invested \$487.2 million to establish the Medicare Mental Health Centre (formerly Head to Health) and satellite network of community-based adult mental health services delivered by multidisciplinary teams who will provide holistic, collaborative care.
+This includes funding for eight new Medicare Mental Health Centres, 24 satellites embedded into existing primary care settings and ongoing funding for the initial eight sites announced as part of the 2019-20 Budget.
+The announcement also included funding for a central intake and assessment phone service that promotes consistent triage and enables warm transfer and referral to the most appropriate services, including Medicare Mental Health Centres.